sub131/card_lib_dart/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+Copyright (C) 2025 by sub131